ToposInstitute/RelationalThinking-Book/_sources/intro.md

 Biological systems, computer systems, healthcare systems, the solar system, and on and on...

-Systems come in different flavors and forms!
+Systems come in different flavors and forms.
 Even though the word "system" is quite familiar, it is quite hard to say precisely what it means!
-Loosely stated, a system is a bunch of things interacting together, somehow!
+Loosely stated, a system is a bunch of things interacting together, somehow.
 The idea of a system seems quite abstract, and more often, hard to think about.
 What should you or I do when we are part of a system?
 How does we act in order to change things?
 What causes what, when everything is interlinked?
 How do we know what is part of a system, and what isn't?

 Yet the notion of system persists.
 Despite its own lack of clarity, it clearly points to a real phenomenon, a phenomenon that is important for us to reference as we try to navigate the world.
 Thinking in systems promises a new way of looking at the world holistically [^1].
 It's a way of thinking that emphasises relationships and context, and deemphasises analysis by reduction and deconstruction.